How Lido Works

 Oracle is a contract that keeps track of balances of the DAO's validators on the beacon chain.
 The balances can go up because of reward accumulation and can go down due to slashing and staking penalties.
 Oracles are assigned by the DAO.
 Data is sent daily and is used to provide an accurate balance of stETH tokens for users.
 On days where there have been rewards, a small amount of stETH tokens are minted to the node operators and to the DAO's insurance and development fund, representing a reward fee.

 stETH is an ERC20 token that represents staked ether in Lido.
-Tokens are minted upon deposit and burned when redeemed. stETH token balances are pegged 1:1 to the ethers that are staked by Lido. stETH token’s balances are updated when the oracle reports change in total stake every day.
+Tokens are minted upon deposit and burned when redeemed. stETH token balances correspond to the ethers that are staked using the Lido smart contract. stETH token’s balances are updated when the oracle reports change in total stake every day.

 Instead, we believe by distributing governance of such parameters to a decentralised community you reduce the risk to the user.

 - Lido is highly dependent on the design and restrictions of the beacon chain;